twr14152/Go_Network_Scripts/README.md

 That said I'm going to try updating and revising these scripts as I get time.

-Starting with ssh scripts I'm moving the original script to a folder called ssh_client/pre_go.mod_stuff/.
+Starting with ssh scripts.
+I'm moving the original script to a folder called ssh_client/pre_go.mod_stuff/.
 Under the ssh_client/ I've added the following scripts.

 - ssh_client/runcli/ - (Work in Progress) This package will prompt you for hosts and commands (config/show) to run on your devices
 - ssh_client/ssh-cli-client - Easy to use script for connecting to multiple devices and issuing (config/show) commands.
 - ssh_client/ssh_client - Configuation / validation script uses a hostfile and seperate configuration files to configure hosts
 - scp_client - script for copying files to remote host